Skip to content

 bash

-npm install @protobuf-ts/grpc-transport @grpc/grpc-js
+npm install @mysten/sui @protobuf-ts/grpc-transport @grpc/grpc-js

 Option 3: Dynamic Loading (No Proto Compilation)